Request a Review

 ChatGPT for Japanese: Best Terminology, Most Configurable

-ChatGPT (GPT-4o) produces a slightly more formal, structured Japanese that suits business documents and help center content particularly well.
-Its biggest advantage for SaaS and FinTech localization is that it can be instructed to use specific terminology, follow a particular style guide, or match a brand voice — making it far more flexible than DeepL for specialist content.
+ChatGPT (GPT-4o) produces a slightly more formal, structured Japanese that suits business documents and help center content well.
+And its biggest practical advantage is that you can tell it exactly what terminology to use, which style guide to follow, or what brand voice to match.
+That configurability makes it far more flexible than DeepL for specialist content.

 When given a prompt like "translate the following into Japanese for a B2B SaaS product targeting Japanese enterprise buyers, using formal 丁寧語 register and the following approved terminology list…", ChatGPT produces significantly better FinTech and compliance content than DeepL out of the box.